MrGG14/Electricity-Price-Forecast-TFT/README.md

    ```
 ## Acknowledgements
 This work was supervised by Bojan Mihaljevic at the Department of Artificial Intelligence, Escuela Técnica Superior de Ingenieros Informáticos, Universidad Politécnica de Madrid.

+Use Control + Shift + m to toggle the tab key moving focus.
+Alternatively, use esc then tab to move to the next interactive element on the page.
+Ningún archivo seleccionado
+Attach files by dragging & dropping, selecting or pasting them.
+Editing Electricity-Price-Forecast-NN/README.md at main · MrGG14/Electricity-Price-Forecast-NN